-Interacting with the Internal Revenue Service (IRS) can be stressful, especially if you’re dealing with tax debt.
+Interacting with the Internal Revenue Service (IRS) can be stressful, especially if you’re dealing with back taxes.
 If you need help dealing with the IRS, working with an Enrolled Agent (EA) is a great choice.
 EAs are federally licensed tax professionals that represent taxpayers before the IRS.
 Many agents belong to a professional organization such as the California Society of Enrolled Agents (CSEA).
-Learn more about these tax professionals, the purpose of the CSEA, and find out how an Enrolled Agent can help you get out of tax debt.
+Learn more about these tax professionals, the purpose of the CSEA, and find out how an Enrolled Agent can help you get out of back taxes.

 Since it was first founded in 1976, the CSEA has been focused on improving the professional lives of its members and advocating for Enrolled Agents in California and across the country.
 The nonprofit organization regularly advocates for improved tax laws and works to help taxpayers connect with a qualified agent.
 The CSEA also promotes awareness of the EA title and the importance of this tax profession.